-Keeping Children Safe in Education September 2021, which is the statutory guidance for Schools and Colleges.

-Working Together to Safeguard Children July 2018, which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.
+- Keeping Children Safe in Education September 2022, which is the statutory guidance for Schools and Colleges. - Working Together to Safeguard Children July 2018, which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.
 This guidance applies in its entirety to all schools.

-Child abuse concerns: quide for practitioners March 2015
+(Briefly updated July 2022) - What to do if you are worried a child is being abused- advice for practitioners March 2015

 Information sharing advice for safeguarding practitioners March 2015.
-Revised July 2018

-The Prevent Duty Departmental, advice for Schools and child care providers June 2015

-Multi agency Statutory Guidance on Female Genital Mutilation Updated July 2020
+Revised July 2018 - The Prevent Duty Departmental, advice for Schools and child care providers June 201 - Multi agency Statutory Guidance on Female Genital Mutilation Updated July 2020

-Children Missing Education- Statutory guidance for local authorities September 2016

-Multi agency practice guidelines for dealing with Forced Marriage June 2014

-Child Sexual Exploitation Definition and a guide for Practitioners February 2017

-Guidance for Safer Working Practice for those working with Children and Young People in Education settings Revised May 2019

-Sexual Violence and sexual harassment between children in schools and colleges September 2021

-Mental Health and Behaviour in school Guidance November 2018

-Criminal Exploitation of children and vulnerable adults: County Lines guidance Updated February 2020

-The General Data Protection Regulation (GDPR) and Data Protection Act 2018

-Relationships Education, Relationships and Sex Education (RSE) and Health Education- statutory guidance due to COVID 19 given until September 2021 to fully implement

-Ofsted Education Inspection Framework with specific reference to Inspecting Safeguarding in early years, education and skills settings Updated September 2019

-Sharing nudes and semi-nudes: advice for education settings working with children and young people December 2020
+- Children Missing Education- Statutory guidance for local authorities September 2016 - Multi agency practice guidelines for dealing with Forced Marriage Updated June 2022 - Child Sexual Exploitation Definition and a guide for Practitioners February 2017 - Guidance for Safer Working Practice for those working with Children and Young People in Education settings Revised February 2022 - Mental Health and Behaviour in school Guidance Updated February 2020 - The General Data Protection Regulation (GDPR) and Data Protection Act 2018 - Relationships Education, Relationships and Sex Education (RSE) and Health Education- statutory guidance Updated September 2021 - Ofsted Education Inspection Framework with specific reference to Inspecting Safeguarding in early years, education and skills settings Updated July 2022 - Sharing nudes and semi-nudes: advice for education settings working with children and young people December 2020 - County Lines: Criminal exploitation of children and vulnerable adults.
+Updated May 2022